davelosert/vitest-coverage-report-action/README.md

 ![Coverage Report as Step Summary](./docs/coverage-report.png)

+It will create a high-level coverage summary for all coverage-category as well as a file-based report linking to the files itself and the uncovered lines for easy discovery.

 ## Usage

-This action requires you to use `vitest` to create at least `json-summary` and optionally a `json` reporter (required for specific line-coverage report).
+This action requires you to use `vitest` to create a coverage report with the `json-summary`-reporter and optionally the `json`-reporter (if you don't provide it, uncovered lines won't appear in the report).

-You can configure those within the `vitest.config.js` file:
+You can configure the reporters within the `vitest.config.js` file likes this:

 ```js
 import { defineConfig } from 'vite';